oracle/terraform-provider-oci/website/docs/d/monitoring_alarm_history_collection.html.markdown

 * `alarm_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the alarm for which to retrieve history.
 * `entries` - The set of history entries retrieved for the alarm.
 	* `summary` - Description for this alarm history entry.
-Avoid entering confidential information.

 		Example 1 - alarm state history entry: `The alarm state is FIRING`